Local fine art movers and London exhibition enthusiasts cover the unmissable art installations of 2018.

 Perhaps the most intriguing exhibition of the year is Frida Kahlo: Making Her Self up at the Victoria and Albert Museum.

-For 50 years following her death, her possessions were kept secret by her husband Diego Rivera and only unearthed in 2004.
+Following her death, for 50 years her possessions were kept by her husband Diego Rivera and only unearthed in 2004.
 The museum will be showcasing Kahlo’s personal collection for the very first time in the UK.
 This exhibition will also mark the first time it is shown publicly outside of Mexico.
-It is an opportunity our London-based fine art movers recommend you do not miss.